I Will Be There for You

-"I Will Be There for You" is a debut song recorded by American country music artist Jessica Andrews.
+"I Will Be There for You" is the debut single by American country music artist Jessica Andrews.
 It was released in February 1999 as the first single from the album Heart Shaped World, and was featured on The Prince of Egypt: Nashville soundtrack.
-The song reached #28 on the Billboard Hot Country Singles & Tracks chart.
+The song reached No. 28 on the Billboard Hot Country Singles & Tracks chart.
 The song was written by Tom Shapiro, Josh Leo and Rick Bowles.